webpack/webpack.js.org/src/content/guides/build-performance.md

 - The `cheap-source-map` variants are more performant, if you can live with the slightly worse mapping quality.
 - Use a `eval-source-map` variant for incremental builds.

-=> In most cases `eval-cheap-module-source-map` is the best option.
+=> In most cases `cheap-module-eval-source-map` is the best option.

 ### Avoid Production Specific Tooling